 In true coming of age fashion, I have compiled a playlist that captures what my movie would feel like.

-It’s full of heartbreaking, soul saving, exhilarating songs that make me okay with the fact that I’m almost an adult now, that has to do adult things, like driving over speed bumps and paying for my own movie tickets.
+It’s full of heartbreaking, soul saving, exhilarating songs that make me okay with the fact that I’m an adult now, that has to do adult things, like driving over speed bumps and paying for my own movie tickets.

 Like all genre playlists, though, there’s subdivisions.

 There are songs for wishing you could turn back time.
 There are songs for wishing you could speed it up.
 And there are songs for wishing that you could stay in a moment and the way it makes you feel, for the rest of your life.

 Lately, I’ve been feeling stuck in one of those tidal waves.
 The ones that flip you over and make you feel like you have no choice but to cartwheel with it and hope you make it out alive.

 That’s a scary feeling, but I’ve been sitting in it long enough to know that at some point, like all waves, there’s a release.